iptch/g_collection_util/README.md

 - Enter the spreadsheet-id in function_app.py

 # Todo
+- (ensure azure function is also properly working on azure.
+It runs locally, and I deployed it, but I didn't see the logs on azure.)
 - Write the dataframe to DB
 - Evtl.: Automate deployment with github actions